California woman, Constance Tyler jumps to her suicide death from a Park Avenue, NYC building- is seen leaping by friend on pet camera.

 Tyler, who lived in Los Angeles and Bakersfield among other places, had filed for Chapter 7 bankruptcy last November, according to California court records.

 The filing showed the woman having just $339.70 in checking accounts and having racked up $141,519 in debt, mostly on credit cards.
 She listed no monthly income.
+Many out there don’t realize that even though it is hard, you can learn how to rebuild credit after bankruptcy and get back on track.

 In 2007, a woman by the same name sued a now-defunct pet-sitting company for losing her beloved dog, which ended up drowning.